Picture Book for Kids with Imaginary Friends

 I met Eric S. Perl when she came to Wellesley, MA for her Chicken Butt book tour two years ago.
 A dear Mom Friend of mine was her neighbor when they both lived in Cambridge, MA and this Mom Friend introduced me to her first book, 93 in My Family.
 My Mom Friend started a our preschooler book club and kicked off the book club with 93 in My Family.
 My son loved that book and a subsequent book club meeting centered around her book signing in Wellesley.

 I have to say that Erica does a fantastic book tour presentation.
 There were songs!
 There were chicken cookies!
 There was a chicken hat on her head!
-She talked about the evolution of her book and showed the mock ups that she created to show her publisher.
-All in all, she was engaging to both child and adult.
+She talked about the evolution of her book and showed the mock-ups that she created to show her publisher.
+All in all, she was engaging for both child and adult.
 In fact, she was riveting!
 If you ever get the chance to attend her book signing, I would highly recommend it.

 Ok.
 I’m glad I got that off my chest.